Singapore needs ‘best possible leadership’ and ‘solidly united population’ to get through COVID-19 and beyond: PM Lee

 Noting that the Economic Development Board (EDB) secured S$13 billion in investment commitments in the first quarter of 2020, Mr Lee said this is “extraordinary”.

-“In an ordinary year, we attract S$10 billion dollars only, during the whole year.
+“In an ordinary year, we attract S$10 billion only, during the whole year.

 “How was EDB able to do this during a pandemic and a recession?
 It is because Singapore enjoys a strong reputation, internationally and investors have confidence in us,” he added.